OT Visa Sponsorship Jobs in Maryland

 Which visa types are most common for OT roles in Maryland?

-The H-1B is the most common visa for occupational therapists in Maryland because OT qualifies as a specialty occupation requiring at least a master's degree.
+The H-1B visa is the most common visa for occupational therapists in Maryland because OT qualifies as a specialty occupation requiring at least a master's degree.
 Some employers also use the EB-3 immigrant visa pathway for permanent sponsorship.
-International OTs who have completed U.S. clinical training on F-1 OPT often transition to H-1B through employer sponsorship after receiving a job offer.
+International OTs who have completed U.S. clinical training on F-1 OPT often transition to H-1B visa through employer sponsorship after receiving a job offer.

 Which cities in Maryland have the most OT sponsorship jobs?